 What do you think of This is My Earth as a project?

 This is the first time someone has come up with an idea such as TiME, and it is great.
 Thanks to you, we have the chance to arrive faster to protect half of the Earth effectively.
 Also, the fact that you allow people to vote and that you go to schools to teach your program makes your project unique.
-I feel like behind TiME there’s a beautiful and powerful idea that, as in the coevolution process, we all depend on each other to overcome adversity.
+I feel like Behind This is My Earth there’s a beautiful and powerful idea: We all depend on each other to overcome adversity, as in the coevolution process.

 What can we do to grow more?

 As Shakespeare said, “Sweet are the uses of adversity.”
+We all depend on each other to overcome adversity and This is My Earth is providing a very practical tool.
 We are being called upon this task.
 As we increase our necessity, we increase our capacity, and I’m sure This is My Earth will follow this path.